EntityGraphQL/EntityGraphQL/README.md

 ## Install
 Via Nuget https://www.nuget.org/packages/EntityQueryLanguage.GraphQL

-## Serving your data
-The ``EntityQueryLanguage.GraphQL`` namespace contains the GraphQL support.

-### Getting up and running with EF
+## Getting up and running with EF

 _Note: There is no hard dependency on EF.
 Queries are compiled to `IQueryable` linq expressions.
-EF is not a requirement - any ORM working on LinqProvider should work - although EF is tested well._
+EF is not a requirement - any ORM working on LinqProvider should work - although EF is tested._

-1. Define your DB context
+### 1. Define your DB context

 ```csharp
 public class MyDbContext : DbContext {